-Much of this growth is due to our support for green transportation initiatives to make cycling and walking more safe, convenient and comfortable for people of all ages and abilities.
+Much of this growth comes from our support for green transportation initiatives to make cycling and walking more safe, convenient, and comfortable for people of all ages and abilities.

 By expanding and upgrading our cycling network, we are increasing cycling comfort and encouraging more people to ride their bikes.

-- More bicycle parking: We install bicycle racks and corrals on public property around Vancouver, as do businesses on their properties.
+We install bicycle racks and corrals on public property around Vancouver, as do businesses on their properties.

-- Bike-friendly events: We encourage event planners to promote cycling and walking by providing bike valet parking and promoting public transit options at events.
+We encourage event planners to promote cycling and walking by providing bike valet parking and promoting public transit options at events.